strakam/generals-bots/README.md

 * 🔬 **analysis tools**: leverage features like replays for deeper insights

 > [!Note]
-> This repository is based on the generals.io game.
-Its one and only goal is to provide a bot development
-> platform, particularly for Machine-Learning agents.
+> This repository is based on the [generals.io](https://generals.io) game (check it out, it's a lot of fun!).
+The one and only goal of this project is to provide a bot development platform, especially for Machine Learning based agents.

-> [!Tip]
-> Try out the [original game](https://generals.io), its a lot of fun!

 ## 📦 Installation
 You can install the latest stable version via `pip` for reliable performance